 Artists: JohannaMarie Turpin

 Tell us about the style of your work: My style is very dark.
-Creepy and elegant at the Same time.
-I choose to only practice black and grey realism
+Creepy but sexy/elegant at the Same time.
+I love black and grey realism and sac-Religious art more then anything. death and beauty combined in an empowering yet seductive tattoo is what I choose to achieve when I'm under the gun.

 Conventions usually worked: I've works all sorts of conventions.
 Inklife tour, Texas.
 Gathering of the giants, Miami FL.
 Art N ink, Atlantic city NJ.
 Inked out, Nj.
 United ink, LIKE.
 Portland, Art N Ink.
 BODY ART, SF Inked at the bay, Monterey Ca. ART n Ink, LV.
 And so many others I can't remember, lol.